bhrigu123/bhrigu123.github.io/content/post/track-your-time-effectively-and-easily-using-google-sheets-or-excel.md

 description = "Use Google Sheets (or Excel) to track and manage your time easily and effectively"
 +++

 The first step in **time management** is to assess yourself.
 Meaning, track how and where you spend your time.
-I was reading one of Harvard Business Review's publication called **Managing Time**, which walks us through the tips for good time management. <!--more--> It talks about how being self-aware of our habits and where we spend our time will help us achieve better management and utilisation of time.
+I was reading one of Harvard Business Review's publication <!--more-->called **Managing Time**, which walks us through the tips for good time management.
+It talks about how being self-aware of our habits and where we spend our time will help us achieve better management and utilisation of time.
 This article shows how you can very easily use a spreasheet (like Google Sheets or MS Excel) to track your time however you want (instead of relying on an app which might not provide what you really want to achieve).

 ### 1. Divide your responsibilities into categories